-How Affinity Law Group Can Help You?
+How Affinity Law Group Can Help you?

 In an effort to improve their financial situation, over one million Americans file bankruptcy annually.
 In addition, every three months approximately 250,000 American families enter into foreclosure.
 Our experienced Hawaii bankruptcy lawyers understand the harsh realities of these statistics and offer our clients legal help with a wide range of solutions.

-At the Affinity Law Group, our Honolulu based attorneys realize the hardships those who file for bankruptcy experience and offer legal advice and assist in representing our clients file for bankruptcy protection under Chapter 7, 13 and/or 11 of the Bankruptcy Code.
+At the Affinity Law Group, our Honolulu based attorneys realize the hardships those who file for bankruptcy experience and offer legal advice and assist in representing our clients file for bankruptcy protection under Chapter 7, Chapter 13 and/or Chapter 11 of the Bankruptcy Code.

 Our lawyers can explain the various aspects of bankruptcy law and ensure that you receive all of the help and legal services needed for your individual situation.
 If you’re considering bankruptcy in Hawaii and need help understanding your options, the Hawaii bankruptcy attorneys at Affinity Law Group can help.